Revive Adserver: History

 OpenX Source began as phpAdsNew, a fork from a similar project called phpAds, created by Tobias Ratschiller in 1998.
 When the phpAds project came to a halt in 2000, Wim Godden decided to create phpAdsNew by expanding the project with new features.
 He hoped the 'New' moniker would be temporary, lasting only until Ratschiller could update the phpAds website.
 Unfortunately, this only happened years later, after the name phpAdsNew was too well established to be changed.

 During the time period between 2001 and 2002, Wim Godden led the phpAdsNew project and later received help from developers such as Niels Leenheer and Phil Hord, continually adding new features and improving the existing ones.
 After the release of version 1.9, a completely revised version 2.0 was created.
 This task was led by Niels Leenheer.
 The new version included many new features as well as a revised graphical user interface.

 After gaining in popularity and earning support from the open-source community, the project was renamed to OpenAds.
 Features that were built for phpAdsNew 2.0 were also integrated into the latest OpenAds software, which at this point had reached version 2.3.

 When version 2.4.4 was released in 2007, OpenAds was once again rebranded under a new name: OpenX.
 The final 2.4 version is v2.4.11 and was released in March 2009.

 In 2011, the OpenX company disabled direct downloads of the software (a form must be filled out).
 Wim Godden subsequently made all GPL versions from phpAds 1.2.0 to OpenX 2.8.11 available.

-Revive Adserver can be extended with help of plug-ins.

 In 2020 and 2021, compromised Revive ad servers were used to deliver malvertising (advertisements which led victims to install malware).
 Researchers estimated number of victims to be in "the tens if not hundreds of million of devices".